mauler/meeting-gate/README.rst

 + Web Tickets (E-Commerce)
 + Paper Tickets (Classic printed)
-+ Guest Invite (Requires document udentification)
++ Guest Invite (Requires document identification)
 + Local sell

 This data can be loaded using: REST calls to other applications, direct database inserts, insert via admin interface.
-How it will be inserted depends your event case of use, check the :doc:`../use-cases-and-setup` section.
+How it will be inserted depends your event case of use, check the :doc:`/use-cases-and-setup` section.

 After the data is prepared, the dashboard operation workflow is: